TomStuart92/TomStuart92.github.io/_posts/16-08-11-HelloWorld!.md

 ---
-title: Well here we are.
-Embracing the cliche, Hello World!
+title: Embracing the cliche, Hello World!
+excerpt: "Welcome Reader, to Problematic Programming"
 ---
 'Who are you?', I hear you ask dear reader.
 Another individual finding there way through the infinite mess of life?